cgarbin/cgarbin.github.io/_posts/2022-07-22-understanding-transformers-in-one-morning.md

 - [Rasa Algorithm Whiteboard - Transformers & Attention 3: Multi Head Attention <i class="fab fa-youtube" aria-hidden="true"></i>](https://www.youtube.com/watch?v=23XUv0T9L5c) (11 minutes): Using a phrase as an example, it explains why we need more than one attention head to understand the context where words are used (**multi-head attention**).
 The fact that the attention heads are independent is a crucial concept in transformers.
 It allows matrix operations for each head to run in parallel, significantly speeding up the training process.
 - [Rasa Algorithm Whiteboard: Transformers & Attention 4 - Transformers <i class="fab fa-youtube" aria-hidden="true"></i>](https://www.youtube.com/watch?v=EXNBy8G43MM)(15 minutes):  With the foundational concepts explained, this video covers the pictures in the "Attention is All You Need" paper that make up the **transformer architecture**.
 The new concept introduced here is **positional encoding**.
 It ends by highlighting how the transformer architecture lends itself to **parallelization** in ways other attention architectures cannot.

-We just finished the second hour of the morning understanding transformers.
+We just finished the second hour of the morning's understanding transformers.
 Rasa's videos are a great introduction but are still informal.
-That's not a bug.
-It's a feature.
+That's not a bug -- it's a feature.
 They introduce the key concepts in simple terms, making them easy to follow.

 ## Hour 3 - Digging into details